holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/06_wheaties_quiz/lesson_plan.md

 ## Essential Questions

-- How has the use of AI affected my learning?
+- How has my AI use evolved since the first quiz?
 - How well do different types of assessments capture knowledge?

 ## Lesson Plan